mircothibes/mircothibes/README.md

 ### Hi there 👋
-My name is Marcos Thibes and I am a data analyst with a passion for data.
+My name is Marcos Vinicius Thibes Kemer and I am a data analyst with a passion for data.
 I'm currently a junior analyst at DataMind, using Python, Power BI, Excel, and Google Data Studio to collect, organize, and transform data from various sources.
 I'm also a UNOESC student studying business administration with a major in data.

 I am always looking for new challenges and opportunities to learn and grow.
 I am also a team player and always willing to help others.